 - If the cloth is wool or silk, go for professional dry cleaning.

-- Take a dishwashing detergent with anti-grease properties like Vim Dishwash Gel and apply on the back of the stain.
+- Take a dishwashing detergent with anti-grease properties like Vim Dishwash Gel and apply it to the back of the stain.
 Flip the garment over and scrub the stain with a toothbrush.
 Wash in the machine on a gentle cycle.

 Removing grease and oil stains: